You can usually collect for spinal pain pump insertions, but most other pain pumps bundle into main procedure

 Even if Insurer Pays for Insertion, Don't Bill It

 Pitfall: Some coders report that insurers have reimbursed them for pain pump insertions when they bill an unlisted-procedure code.
 However, just because the insurer pays you for a procedure doesn't mean you're coding correctly.
 If the insurer reviews your records and determines that you have improperly billed for pain pump insertion, you will likely be in hot water.

 Most insurers' computer programs screen claims for pain pump insertion and deny the service if the practice bills the insertion with a surgical procedure, and "rightly so," says Chris Felthauser, CPC, CPC-H, a PMCC-approved medical coding instructor with Orion Medical Services.

-In black and white: CIGNA, a Part B Medicare carrier in Idaho, North Carolina and Tennessee, publishes a policy that states that surgical wound [...]
+In black and white: CIGNA, a Part B Medicare carrier in Idaho, North Carolina and Tennessee, publishes a policy that states that surgical wound catheters for postoperative [...]